carlignn/carlgaspar-nostyleplease/content/projects/pesofolio-philippine-stock-exchange-portfolio-tracker.md

 ## Screenshots

-Application [SCREENSHOTS](https://imgur.com/a/RV2Mpka) uploaded to Imgur.
+Application [SCREENSHOTS](https://imgur.com/a/RV2Mpka) uploaded in Imgur.

 ## Technologies Used